 As more people and organizations join in our effort, the options for learning will likely expand, but initially, we’re focusing on four primary pathways to share information and accelerate learning.

-The first of what we hope to be annual workshops will be March 7-8, 2019 in Minneapolis.
-These will not be major conferences with a scattering of breakout sessions and speakers, but they will be smaller gatherings of 50 to 100 people that will focus on specific training, knowledge sharing and exercises to equip participants with skill development to enhance population health efforts.
+The first of what we hope to be annual workshops will be a virtual workshop on May 23, 2019.
+In the future these events may be held live.
+These will not be major conferences with a scattering of breakout sessions and speakers, but they will be smaller gatherings that will focus on specific training, knowledge sharing and exercises to equip participants with skill development to enhance population health efforts.
 These workshops will be ideal for groups of people from multiple sectors in a community to attend and accelerate their efforts to work together to address complex population health issues.

 The Website will be a place to find information that is specifically focused on learning how to advance population health practices in the areas that the PopHLC will be focusing.
 It will provide an abundance of valuable (and free) resources, such as white papers, recorded Webinars, videos, links to resource hubs, and organized links to relevant websites that others have created.

-Each month, we plan to have a one-hour Webinar that will feature one technique or topic, one case study, and one featured technology.
+Starting in June 2019, we plan to have monthly, one-hour Webinars that will feature one technique or topic, one case study, and one featured technology.
 These webinars, which will be free during 2019, will help keep population health leaders inspired and aware of ideas, tools, and innovations that they can adopt to improve efforts in their communities.

 Who is Behind the Population Health Learning Collaborative?